oj-codes/oj-codes/README.md

 I build reliable systems and teach other people how to build them.
 Currently jumping from building platforms to building the platform that teaches people how to build platforms.
 Meta.

-I'm working toward my dream of a **free-to-access Khan Academy for adults in technology**.
+I'm working toward my dream of a **interactive Khan Academy for adults in technology**.
 Senior-level knowledge shouldn't cost $15k or hide behind gatekeeping technical writing.
 I mentor mid-level engineers leveling up to senior roles and write practical reliability guides.

 **Right now** I'm open to senior SWE/SRE contracts while launching my edtech startup and finishing my CS degree.